openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 work for the KDE e.V. in the past, and it will surely be benefitial for openSUSE.
 I am 34 years old, and live in Nijmegen, in the east of the Netherlands.

-I have more than 4 years of experience in administering a Free software project (Iâ€™m member of the KDE e.V. board since 2006), and during this period have helped turning the KDE e.V. into an effective community representation and supporting organisation, which in many ways acts as a role model to other, similar organisations.
+I have more than 4 years of experience in administering a Free software project (I’m member of the KDE e.V. board since 2006), and during this period have helped turning the KDE e.V. into an effective community representation and supporting organisation, which in many ways acts as a role model to other, similar organisations.
 The Geeko in me is about 9 years old, it started with openSUSE 7.2, which got me hooked on Linux.
-After a period of trying all kinds of Linuxen, Iâ€™m firmly back to openSUSE for about two years now.
+After a period of trying all kinds of Linuxen, I’m firmly back to openSUSE for about two years now.

 openSUSE represents to me a technically excellent product with a friendly, helpful and skilled community around it that is failing to realise its potential, and in many ways is searching for orientation and a clear mission.
-Aside from organisational topics, this process Iâ€™d like to facilitate.
+Aside from organisational topics, this process I’d like to facilitate.

 My platform for the elections is to help set up the openSUSE e.V. (or rather a legal representation of the community, as outlined in the current plans), and to help the community through the process of becoming more independent from Novell, which in my opinion is important for the growth and sustainability of openSUSE as product and community.
-Iâ€™m a Free software dude by heart, and the principle and ethics of the Free software community will be what drives my decisions as executive.
+I’m a Free software dude by heart, and the principle and ethics of the Free software community will be what drives my decisions as executive.
 My experience as "cat-herder" will be beneficial in the same way.